WeitzGroup/VIMIMO-Virus-Microbe-modeller/README.md

- ## Datasets and modelling
+ ## Contributors

  * The dataset included (for now) is from the [Sullivan lab](https://u.osu.edu/viruslab/) at The Ohio State University.
  * The models build for this project are primarily build by the members of the [Weitz group](https://weitzgroup.biosci.gatech.edu) at Georgia Institute of Technology.
+ * Additionally, we are working on creating a library of VIrus MIcrobe interaction MOdels, if you want to contribute, contact Raunak Dey at rdey33@gatech.edu

  ## Features